 A biblical word study is simply taking the keywords that you identified in the observation step, and looking at their definition in the original language.
 You can also look at other passages where the specific word was used.

 When you are seeking to understand a certain passage, it’s always good to consider the full counsel of God’s Word.
 Cross-reference other verses that relate to that scripture you are studying.
 This is a great way to help bring more clarity to difficult passages.

-Consult Good Bible Commentaries to Help Interpret the Bible
+Consult Good Bible Commentaries

 Commentaries are a great tool when used at the right time.

 Puh-lease do not go to your commentaries too early!

 There is such an amazing joy that comes when you discover truth for yourself.
 If you look to outside sources prior to your own diligent study, you rob yourself of this joy.

 However, commentaries are great in helping us check our interpretation.
 If our understanding of a passage deviates substantially from trusted commentaries, it may be appropriate to reconsider our interpretation.

 You Can Know How to Understand the Bible